SatbirTanda/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 ### Implement the SDL Manager Delegate
 The *ProxyManager* class should conform to the `SDLManagerDelegate` protocol.
-This means that the *Proxy* class must implement the following required functions:
+This means that the *ProxyManager* class must implement the following required functions:

 1. `managerDidDisconnect()` This function is called only once, when the proxy disconnects from the SDL Core.
 Do any cleanup you need to do in this function.
 2. `hmiLevel(oldLevel: SDLHMILevel!, didChangeToLevel newLevel: SDLHMILevel!)` This function is called when the HMI level changes for the app.
 The HMI level can be `FULL`, `LIMITED`, `BACKGROUND`, or `NONE`.
 It is important to note that most RPCs sent while the HMI is in `BACKGROUND` or `NONE` mode will be ignored by the SDL Core.

 ### The Different HMI Levels:
 Please refer to [Knowing the In-Car UI Status](Knowing the In-Car UI Status) for information about HMI levels.